Back and Neck Pain

 What Is Spinal Stenosis?

-Spinal stenosis is a condition in which the spinal canal narrows and pinches the nerves, resulting in back and leg pain.
+Spinal stenosis is a condition in which the spinal canal narrows and pinches the nerves.
+This results in back and leg pain.

 Low Back Pain

-Osteoporosis causes a loss of bone mass and destruction of bone tissue.
+Osteoporosis is a disease that causes weak, thinning bones.
+This leaves the bones at greater risk of breaking.
 The bones most often affected are the hips, spine, and wrists.